bdgorman/Programming-Assignment-1/README.md

 # What I learned
-- How to build and travers a binary tree
+- How to build and travers a Linked list
 - Several ways to parse a text file